bell07/lutris-ui/README.md

 License: [GPL-v3](LICENSE.txt) - Same as Lutris

-Project status: "Worksforme".
-No warranty it does wor for you.
+Project status: "Works-for-me".
+No warranty it does work for you.
 But any contribution is welcome

 ![Screnshot](screenshots/lutris%20and%20lutris-ui%20screenshot.png "Screenshot")